 Twitter is very popular among Latin American politicians who often tweet personally.
 All South American countries except Suriname have a Twitter presence.
-Most presidents have personal Twitter accounts, often with well over a million followers and they frequently communicate with each other on Twitter.
-An exception is Brazil’s President Dilma Roussef (@dilmabr) who, while popular among her peers, does not follow anyone back and has not tweeted since being elected president in late 2010.
-Ecuador's Rafael Correa (@MashiRafael) is the most conversational Latin American leader, with 83% of his tweets being @replies to other Twitter users.
-Brazil's and Peru’s Foreign Ministries are among the best connected, respectively following 15 and 12 other leaders.
-Argentinian President Cristina Fernández de Kirchner (@CFKArgentina) is Latin America's most followed leader with over 2.1 million followers.
-Venezuela’s presidential administration is the most prolific, averaging over 41 tweets each day.
+Most presidents have personal Twitter accounts, often with well over two million followers and they frequently communicate with each other on Twitter.
+Ecuador's Rafael Correa (@MashiRafael) is the most conversational Latin American leader, with 71% of his tweets being @replies to other Twitter users.
+Peru’s and Brazil's foreign ministries @CancilleriaPeru and @ItamaratyGovBr are among the best connected, mutually following 59 and 43 other leaders respectively.
+Mexico’s President Enrique Peña Nieto @EPN is the most followed Latin American leader slightly ahead of Colombia’s President @JuanManSantos , Argentina's President Cristina Fernández de Kirchner (@CFKArgentina) , Brazil’s Dilma Rousseff (@dilmabr) with more than three million followers each.
+Venezuela’s @NicolasMaduro completes the Latin American top five, with more than two million followers.
+The Mexican presidency (@PresidenciaMX) and the government (@gobrep) are among the most prolific, averaging more than 60 tweets each day.